sbrl/Minetest-WorldEditAdditions/README.md

 Please also make sure that the logic for every new command has it's own file.
 For example, the logic for `//floodfill` goes in `worldeditadditions/floodfill.lua`, the logic for `//overlay` goes in `worldeditadditions/overlay.lua`, etc.

+## WorldEditAdditions around the web
+Are you using WorldEditAdditions for a project?
+Open an issue and I'll add your project to the below list!

+ - _(None that I'm aware of yet!)_

 ## License
 This mod is licensed under the _Mozilla Public License 2.0_, a copy of which (along with a helpful summary as to what you can and can't do with it) can be found in the `LICENSE` file in this repository.

 If you'd like to do something that the license prohibits, please get in touch as it's possible we can negotiate something.

+If WorldEditAdditions has helped you out in a project, please consider adding a little sign in a corner of your project saying so :-)